 Scope includes installation of a Next Generation Distributed Antenna System (NG-DAS) which replaces the existing system and will give Chicago the largest U.S. public transit system with 4G coverage in all subway stations and tunnels.

 Scope includes construction of brand new passenger terminals on the north and south side of 95th St. as well as track replacement, installation of 96th St. crossover and relay house, and other upgrades in the yard.

-CTA’s Job Order Contracting (JOC) Program allows three pre-qualified General Contractors to compete over various mid-sized construction projects.
-Work Orders of varying sizes and scopes are performed from station and building repairs to system improvements such as trackwork.
+CTA’s Job Order Contracting (JOC) Program allowed three pre-qualified General Contractors to compete over various mid-sized construction projects.
+Work Orders of varying sizes and scopes are performed from station and building repairs to system improvements such as track work.